tacman/msgphp/docs/event-sourcing/events.md

 # Events

-A domain event is bound to `MsgPhp\Domain\Event\DomainEvent`.
+A domain event is considered [domain-specific language] (DSL) and is bound to `MsgPhp\Domain\Event\DomainEvent`.
 Its purpose is to represent any action that can _happen_ regarding the domain.
 When handled it might lead to an application state change.

 ## API